DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ## Create Data Hub
-1. In the KEYNOA Cloud "Create" the Data Hub you want your device to connect to.
+1. In KEYNOA "Create" the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)